-Custodial credit risk is the risk that in the event of a bank failure, the Commission's deposits may not be returned.
-The Federal Depository Insurance Corporation (FDIC) provides insurance for the Commission's deposits up to \$250,000 for the combined total of all deposit accounts at each financial institution.
+In the case of deposits, this is the risk that in the event of a bank failure, the Commission's deposits may not be returned.
+The Federal Depository Insurance Corporation (FDIC) provides insurance for the Commission's deposits with financial institutions up to \$250,000 for the combined total of all savings deposits and unlimited coverage for non-interest bearing transaction accounts.
 Deposits in excess of FDIC coverage with institutions participating in the Oregon Public Funds Collateralization Program are considered fully collateralized.
-As of June 30, 2013, none of the Commission's bank balances were exposed to custodial credit risk.
+As of June 30, 2016, none of the Commission's bank balances were exposed to custodial credit risk.